Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (im Credit card data)

 - *Card type*
   Click the drop-down list to select the applicable card type.
+The following options are available:
+  - *American Express*
+  - *Diners Club*
+  - *MasterCard / EuroCard*
+  - *Visa*

 - *Card holder*
   Enter the card holder name.

 - *Card number*
   Enter the card number.

 - *Valid Thru*
   Enter the card expiry date.
+The valid date format is MM/YYYY.

 **Default values**

 [comment]: <> (im System Standard values)

-- *Method*
+-  *Payment method*
-Click the drop-down list to select the applicable method.
+  Click the drop-down list to select the applicable payment method.
+All available payment methods are displayed.

 - *Payment terms*
   Click the drop-down list to select the applicable payment terms.
 The following options are available:

   - **1 - 8 d 2%, 30 d net**
   - **2 - 30 d net**

-- *Only cost supplier/ordering process inactive [x]*
+- [x] *Only cost supplier/ordering process inactive*
-Select or deselect this checkbox as necessary.
+   Select this checkbox if the supplier is a provider delivering a service, for example an internet provider, but not goods.
+Otherwise, deselect the checkbox.
+If the checkbox is selected, the supplier will not be taken into account in the creation of order proposals.

    > [Info] This option is only relevant when managing supplier receipts.
-Select it if the supplier is a provider delivering a service, for example an internet provider, but not goods.
-If the checkbox is activated, the supplier will not be taken into account in the creation of order proposals.

 [comment]: <> (DE = nur Kostenlieferant/Bestellwesen inaktiv -> Übersetzung i.O.?)

 [comment]: <> (Link to Einkauf / Bestellvorschläge + Lieferantenbelege prüfen, wenn verfügbar)

-- *Goods receipt required [x]*
+- [x] *Goods receipt required*
-Select or deselect this checkbox as necessary.
-If the checkbox is activated, at least one item must be selected to release the invoice for payment.
+  Select this checkbox to make a goods receipt mandatory.
+Otherwise, deselect the checkbox.
+If the checkbox is selected, at least one item must be selected to release the invoice for payment.

   > [Info] These two functions interact with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before posting them in the system and to automatize payment conditions.

 [comment]: <> (Link to Zahlungsabwicklung / Offene Posten, wenn verfügbar)

-- *Tolerance group for cash discounts [x]*
+- *Tolerance group for cash discounts*
-Click the drop-down list to select the appropriate option.
+  Click the drop-down list to select the appropriate groups.
 All available options are displayed in the list.
+By default, the *Standard* option is displayed.

-  > [Info] The tolerance groups can be configured in the *Settings* menu entry of the *Order management* module.
+  > [Info] The tolerance groups can be configured in the *Settings* menu entry of the *Order management* module: Order management > Settings > Tab BILLING > Payment terms/handling > Tolerance groups for cash discounts.

-[comment]: <> (Add Link, wenn verfügbar)
+[comment]: <> (Add Link, wenn verfügbar.
+Add Breadcrumbs?)

 **Limits / Locks**

 - *Credit limit*
-Enter a credit limit for the customer/supplier, if necessary.
+  Enter a credit limit for the customer/supplier.

 - *Customer block*
   Select or deselect this checkbox to activate or deactivate a customer block.

 - *Dunning block*
   Select or deselect this checkbox to activate or deactivate a dunning block.

 - *Dunning block, automatic*
   Select or deselect this checkbox to activate or deactivate an automatic dunning block.

   > [Info] The dunning process can be configured in the *Settings* menu entry of the *Order management* module.

-[comment]: <> (Add Link, wenn verfügbar)
+[comment]: <> (Add Link, wenn verfügbar.
+Add Breadcrumbs?)

 - *Delivery block*
   Select or deselect this checkbox to activate or deactivate a delivery block.

 - *Contact block*
   Select or deselect this checkbox to activate or deactivate a contact block.

 **Additional information**